gunthercox/ChatterBot/docs/index.rst

 statement that matches the input, it then chooses a response from the selection of known responses to that statement.

+.. admonition:: April 2025

+   The dialog processing flow will be slightly different when using large language models (LLMs).
+See the :ref:`LLM Roadmap` for more details.

 ..  _process_flow_diagram:

 Process flow diagram